ChristophorusX/LaTeX2PNG/README.md

 ### Prerequisites
 The following dependencies are required:
 - TeXLive (Linux/Unix) or MacTeX (Mac)
-- ImageMagick (to install on Mac, please use Homebrew)
+- ImageMagick (to install it on Mac, please use Homebrew)

 ### Download from GitHub
 Run